Out of the Black (song)

+"Out of the Black" is a song by the English hard rock duo Royal Blood.
+Written by both members, it was released as their debut single on 22 November 13 through their independent label, Black Mammoth.
+They signed with Warner Bros.
+Records soon after, who rereleased the song in 2014; first on their debut extended play, Out of the Black, and then on their first full-length album, Royal Blood.

-"Out of the Black" is the debut single by English rock duo Royal Blood.
-The song was written and recorded by the duo for their debut EP of the same name, released by Black Mammoth Records on 11 November 2013.
-The track later appeared as the opening track on the band's self-titled debut studio album.
-It was also part of the soundtrack to the film Who Am I – No System Is Safe, as well as the video games Forza Horizon 2 and EA Sports UFC, and was used in a featurette for the Netflix series Daredevil at the 2015 New York Comic Con.
-The song served as the official theme song for the 2016 professional wrestling event WWE Roadblock.
-It has been covered by Billie Marten.
+"Out of the Black" received a music video in 2015 to coincide with its appearance on the soundtrack to the film Who Am I. It also served as the official theme song for the 2016 professional wrestling event WWE Roadblock.

 Music video

 A music video for the song was released on 6 February 2015.
 It was directed by David Wilson and Christy Karacas and mixes live-action footage with animation.
 In the video, a robber wearing a bunny costume steals various confectionaries from a petrol station, including a chocolate bar directly from the station's attendant.
 When the police respond, the robber is revealed to be an alien and, along with other aliens in costumes, massacres a team of men in black who arrive on the scene.
 The aliens, however, are subsequently slaughtered in a fight with the attendant, who kills the alien in the bunny costume last and takes back his chocolate bar.